Ken Dryden: Playing career

 Dryden was inducted into the Hockey Hall of Fame in 1983, as soon as he was eligible.
-His jersey number 29 was retired by the Canadiens on January 29, 2007.
+His sweater number 29 was retired by the Canadiens on January 29, 2007.
 He was inducted into the Ontario Sports Hall of Fame in 2011.

-Post playing
+Post-playing career

 Writing

 Dryden wrote one book during his hockey career: Face-Off at the Summit.
-It was a diary about Team Canada in the Canada vs. Soviet Union series of 1972.
+It was a diary about Canada's team in the 1972 Summit Series.
 The book has been out of print for many years.

 After retiring from hockey Dryden wrote several more books.
-The Game was a commercial and critical success, and was nominated for a Governor General's Award in 1983.
+The Game (1983) was a commercial and critical success, and was nominated for a Governor General's Award in 1983.
 His next book, Home Game: Hockey and Life in Canada (1990), written with Roy MacGregor, was developed into an award-winning Canadian Broadcasting Corporation six-part documentary series for television.
 His fourth book was The Moved and the Shaken: The Story of One Man's Life (1993).
-His fifth book, In School: Our Kids, Our Teachers, Our Classrooms (1995), written with Roy MacGregor, was about Canada’s educational system.
+His fifth book, In School: Our Kids, Our Teachers, Our Classrooms (1995), written with Roy MacGregor, was about Canada's educational system.
 Becoming Canada (2010) argued for a new definition of Canada and its unique place in the world.

 In 2019, he published Scotty: A Hockey Life Like No Other, his biography of his Canadiens coach Scotty Bowman.
 Dryden says at the beginning that he needed to write this book,' because 'Scotty had lived a truly unique life.
-He has experienced almost everything in hockey, up close, for the best part of a century - and his is a life that no on else will live again.
+He has experienced almost everything in hockey, up close, for the best part of a century - and his is a life that no one else will live again.
 It's a life that had to be captured.
 And it needs to be captured now, because time is moving on.'

 Feeling that Bowman was 'too practical and focused' to be a natural storyteller, Dryden instead asked Bowman to think like a coach and select the 8 greatest teams of all time (but only one per dynasty) and explain what he thought about them, how we coach against them but also what was happening in his life at that time and through that process, Bowman's story would be told.

 Commentator

 Dryden worked as a television hockey commentator at the 1980, 1984 and 1988 Winter Olympics.
-He served as a colour commentator with play-by-play man Al Michaels for ABC's coverage of the "Miracle on Ice."
-Immediately before Mike Eruzione's game-winning goal for the US, Dryden expressed his concern that the team was "depending a little bit too much" on goaltender Jim Craig after Craig had just made "too many good saves."
+He served as a colour commentator with play-by-play man Al Michaels for ABC's coverage of the "Miracle on Ice".
+Immediately before Mike Eruzione's game-winning goal for the US, Dryden expressed his concern that the team was "depending a little bit too much" on goaltender Jim Craig after Craig had just made "too many good saves".